 - Stamps Foundation Leadership Scholar

 Brandon has a passion for solving complex problems with creative technology.
 A Georgia native, Brandon came to Mercer University as a Presidential Scholar to study electrical engineering, but soon fell in love with coding.
 He has served as captain for the Binary Bears, Mercer's coding team, and won multiple programming competitions.
 Brandon is proficient in Python, Java, C#, R, and web design, and plans on applying all of his coding skills to create innovative solutions at LandLink, including machine learning, big data, and visualization technologies.
-While serving as director of technology at LandLink, Brandon is also finishing his senior year at Mercer University, and plans to stay in Macon to undertake a Master of Engineering degree next year.
+When he is not working as director of technology at LandLink, Brandon is studying for his Master of Science in Engineering at Mercer University.

 B.S.E.
 Electrical Specialization, '18

 Andrew is a serial entrepreneur focused on bringing communities together through music and technology.
 After founding 3 businesses and 2 nonprofits before graduating from Mercer in 2016, Andrew knows a few things about directing nimble startup teams.
 Andrew's background in electrical engineering gives him a strong foundation in software design and project management, while his entrepreneurial drive makes Andrew a constant source of energy and advice on the LandLink team.
 Andrew is excited to apply his business skills as director of operations to keep LandLink focused on delivering high quality analytics services.

 Activities & Affiliations